-(b) New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2018, and not early adopted.
+(b) New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2019 and not early adopted.

-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2018, and have not been applied in preparing these financial statements.
-None of these is expected to have a significant effect on the financial statements of the group or parent company, except the following, set out below:
+A number of new standards and amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2020, and have not been applied in preparing these financial statements.
+The Group does not anticipate a material impact within its financial statements as a result of the applicable standards and interpretations.